picotech/picosdk-python-examples/README.md

 Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum17.html) to post questions.

-## Copyright and licensing

-picosdk-python-examples is Copyright (C) 2014 - 2017 Pico Technology Ltd. All rights reserved.
-See [LICENSE.md](LICENSE.md) for license terms.

-*PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd.

-*Windows* is a registered trademark of Microsoft Corporation.

-*Mac* and *OS X* are registered trademarks of Apple, Inc.

-*Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

 ## Contributing

 Contributions are welcome.
 Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.